What You Need to Know About IRS ACA Penalties

 - Is considered affordable coverage.
-This means that the health insurance cannot cost more than approximately 10% of a household’s income.
-The exact percentage changes with inflation.
+(Health insurance cannot cost more than approximately 10% of a household’s income.
+The exact percentage changes with inflation.)

-- Meets the minimum essential coverage (MEC) requirements for the types of procedures and services that are covered.
+- Meets the minimum essential coverage (MEC) requirements for covered procedures and services.

 - Provides “minimum value” to full-time employees and their dependents.
-This means the plan must cover at least 60% of the total allowed cost of benefits that are incurred under the plan.
+(The plan must cover at least 60% of the total allowed cost of benefits incurred under the plan.)

 ALEs are also required to file Form 1095 and Form 1094 with the IRS on a yearly basis.
-These are the forms that document ACA compliance.
+These forms document ACA compliance.

 What are ACA penalties?

 There are four main categories of ACA penalties.
 Employers have already started to receive notices for the first two types of penalties and the letters keep coming.
-The U.S. Treasury Inspector General for Tax Administration (TIGTA) has reported that 49,259 companies are at risk of penalties.
+The U.S. Treasury Inspector General for Tax Administration (TIGTA) has reported 49,259 companies are at risk of penalties.
 Also, by March 2018 over 33,000 letters were sent with $4.4 billion in ACA tax assessments.
-That means the remaining 19,000 Letter 226J could still be coming.
+The remaining 19,000 Letter 226Js could still be coming.

 ACA Penalty 1: IRS Letter 226J—4980H A Penalties

-In fall of 2017, the first ACA penalty notices for tax year 2015 came in the form of IRS Letter 226J.
+In the fall of 2017, the first ACA penalty notices for tax year 2015 came in the form of IRS Letter 226J.
 These penalty notices were related to section 4980H(a) of the ACA code, “A Penalties.”
-ACA A Penalties are technically tax assessments meant to recover the cost of subsidies for individuals.
-These penalties apply in the case where an employer fails to offer affordable, qualifying coverage to a sufficient number of full-time employees.
-Employers started receiving ACA A Penalty letters in the fall of 2017, roughly 18 months after submitting their ACA reporting for tax year 2015.
+They apply when an employer fails to offer affordable, qualifying coverage to a sufficient number of full-time employees.
+Employers started receiving ACA A Penalty letters in the fall of 2017 (roughly 18 months after submitting their ACA reporting for tax year 2015).
 ACA A Penalties are levied against employers based on the size of their full-time employee population.

 Not all employers that violated the ESRP received these penalties.
 For the 2015 tax year, ACA A Penalty letters were sent to a subset of large employers based on a sampling approach.
 The 4980H A Penalties were assessed for:

-- Employers that self-reported that they failed to meet the 70% threshold for offering Minimum Essential Coverage (MEC) to their full-time employees in one or more months of 2015.
+- Employers who self-reported they failed to meet the 70% threshold for offering Minimum Essential Coverage (MEC) to their full-time employees in one or more months of 2015.

-- Employers that have 50 or more full-time employees (ALE) but didn’t file form 1094 with the IRS.
+- Employers who have 50 or more full-time employees (ALE) but didn’t file form 1094 with the IRS.